flokleiser/nextjs-flo/README.md

 ## TO FIX:

 - [ ] Look into ways to optimize website
-- [ ] Look into "key" elements --> maybe it will make website faster?
 - [ ] Image gallery : image swiping animations

 - [x] Make "Education/Experience" and "Skills" collapsable?